-Deferred tax is determined by applying the Balance Sheet approach, Deferred tax assets and liabilities are recognised for all deductible temporary differences between the financial statements' carrying amount of existing assets and liabilities and their respective tax base.
-Deferred tax assets and liabilities are measured using the enacted tax rates or tax rates that are substantively enacted at the Balance Sheet date.
+Deferred tax is determined by applying the Balance Sheet approach.
+Deferred tax assets and liabilities are recognised for all deductible temporary differences between the financial statements' carrying amount of existing assets and liabilities and their respective tax base.
+Deferred tax assets and liabilities are measured using the enacted tax rates that are substantively enacted at the Balance Sheet date.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognised in the period that includes the enactment date.
 Deferred tax assets are only recognised to the extent that it is probable that future taxable profits will be available against which the temporary differences can be utilised.
 Such assets are reviewed at each Balance Sheet date to reassess realisation.

 Deferred tax assets and liabilities are offset when there is a legally enforceable right to offset current tax assets and liabilities.
-Current tax assets and satisfactions are offset where the entity has a legally enforceable right to offset and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
+Current tax assets and tax liabilities are offset where the entity has a legally enforceable right to offset and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.

-Minimum Alternative Tax ("MAT") credit is recognised as an asset only when and to the extent it is probable that the Company will pay normal income tax vii) Revenue recognition viii) Borrowing costs
+Minimum Alternative Tax ("MAT") credit is recognised as an asset only when and to the extent it is probable that the Company will pay normal income tax during the specified period.

+v) Revenue recognition

-Revenue is recognised at the point of sale when the services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale of services and regarding its collection.
+Revenue from sale of food and beverages including service charge is recognised at the point of sale when the services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from the sale of food and beverages and regarding its collection.
 Revenue from services is recognised as and when services are rendered.
-Revenue from services are accounted as net of taxes.
+Revenue from goods and services are accounted as net of taxes.

-Interest income is recognised on time proportionate at basis, ix) Provisions, contingent liabilities and contingent assets
+Interest income is recognised on time proportionate at basis.